Your area Not set — showing everywhere

 Longer-form draft.

-At the May 4 Town Meeting, several key decisions were reached that highlight a disconnect between resident concerns and town action.
+At the Lexington Town Meeting on May 4, several decisions were made that highlight a growing tension between town policy and resident concerns regarding fiscal impact and community health.

 ← Back to full meeting report